-Request a final bill or transfer your service to a new customer.
+Request a final bill or transfer your service to a new customer using our new online web portal (see above for more information).
 Final meter readings can be done on Thursday free of charge.
-Other days will be subject to a $44.00 service fee.
+Other days will be subject to a $52.50 service fee.

-Pay your water and sewer utility bill with the Utility Payment System.
+Online utility payments will need to be made through the CSS portal above.
 A nominal convenience fee will apply.
-Please note that if you choose to pay online through your bank's online bill pay, it is not connected to our account records and will take several days to process.
-If you pay both your water and property tax bills via your bank's (or another third party vendor) online bill pay, please set up a separate vendor for water and sewer payments as the City of Concord Water Division, PO Box 9622, Manchester, New Hampshire 03108-9622.
+Please note that if you choose to pay online through your bank’s online bill pay, it is not connected to our account records and will take several days to process.
+If you pay both your water and property tax bills via your bank’s (or another third party vendor) online bill pay, please set up a separate vendor for water and sewer payments as the City of Concord Water Division, PO Box 9622, Manchester, New Hampshire 03108-9622.

 Send checks to City of Concord, PO Box 9622, Manchester, NH 03108-9622.

 Routine Meter Maintenance